rishi11101/ToDo-App-React/README.md

+To-Do list app with React Js and Tailwind Css.
+Features - Mark as Complete, Add, Update and Delete Tasks.
+## Visit The Project Here : https://react-todo-rishi111.netlify.app/

 # Getting Started with Create React App

-### Visit The Project Here : https://react-todo-rishi111.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).